-

 Internal Audit in the Financial Services Sector

-We provide internal audit services to companies operating in the financial sector.
+We provide internal audit services to financial sector companies.
 We can support the creation of an internal audit function already when applying for a sectoral activity license.

 -